singh-man/books/crackingTheCoding/17_hard.md

 26      return null;
 27  }
 ```
 The Rectangle class represents a partially or fully formed rectangle of words.
-The method isPartialOk can be called to check  if the rectangle is, thusfar, a valid one (that is, all the columns are prefixes of words).
+The method isPartialOk can be called to check  if the rectangle is, thus far, a valid one (that is, all the columns are prefixes of words).
 The method isComplete serves a similar function, but checks if each of the columns makes a full word.
 ```java
 1   public class Rectangle {
 2       public int height, length;